 - Appeal information: If the registrants have appealed against the adopted decision, a link to the Board of Appeal’s announcement document is provided.

 ECHA’s information systems automatically update the status of dossier evaluations during the process.
 For transparency reasons, all dossier evaluation decisions will remain published.
 This also applies if the registrants have appealed or have updated the registration dossier as requested in the decision.

 It is for the reader to verify the status of an evaluation: check the deadline of the decision, the indicated status of the evaluation, and the content of the registration dossier.
-The most recent data on a substance is available in the ‘Registered substances’ section of ECHA’s website; check also whether the Board of Appeal has taken a decision regarding any appeal.
+The most recent registration data on a substance is available in the ECHA CHEM database; check also whether the Board of Appeal has taken a decision regarding any appeal.